loicdescotte/loicdescotte.github.io/_posts/2016-02-05-play25-akka-streams.md

   }
 ```

 The `tick` method creates a simple source with a 1 second delay between 2 message emissions.
-We can transform this source to get a message per second, related to a keyword using `map`.
+We can transform this source to get a Json message per second, related to a keyword using `map`.
-Finally we limit the feed to 100 messages and send it as a JSON stream.
+Finally we limit the feed to 100.

 ## A tweet consumer